JJ-Ho/COSMOSS/README.md

 Currently, COSMOSS supports the following structural construction models:
 * Two coupled-oscillators
 * Amide-I modes of peptide from PDB file
-* Build a 2D-Grid from formatted quantum simulation outputs, such as Gaussian 09.
+* 2D-Grid built from formatted quantum simulation outputs, such as Gaussian 09.
 * Amide-I modes of an ideal beta-sheet
 * Combination of any two models above